jeremywen/JW-Modules/README.md

 #### Inputs

   *  **Row Order:** Possible characters: A, B, C, D will jump to those rows, O will jump to any other row, R will jump to any row.
+S will repeat the same row.
 If the text box is empty then it will just loop over rows ABCD.
 Upper case will play the sequence forwards and lower case will play the sequence backwards.
   *  **Clock Input:** clock to move the steps along to the right and to the next row
   *  **Reset Input:** this resets to the beginning of the sequence and resets all step counters.
   *  **Length Inputs:** length of each sequence